 George Adamson is buried in the Kora National Park next to Terrance, his brother who had died two years earlier.
 The graves of his two beloved lions, Super Cub and Boy lie nearby.
 The lions propelled George and his wife Joy, to household names around the world.
 On that fateful day, George was on his way to pick up visitors at his dirt airstrip.
 His Land-Rover came under attack from three Somali bandits.
 Two of his Kenyan assistants also died that day.
 At his funeral 12 uniformed game rangers raised their rifles to their shoulders and fired a volley into the air.
 He was 83 years old.

 4. Enjoy a Wild Ambience

 Experience Kora’s unique and diverse fauna.
 Twenty-one species of fish have been caught along the Kora stretch of Tana River.
 The park is home to almost 500 species of insects.
 Other species include 33 molluscs, 40 reptiles, and 5 amphibians.
-About 215 species of birds and 51 of mammals also live here.
-These include elephant, Lesser Kudu, wild dog, striped and spotted hyenas, lion, leopard and cheetah.
+About 215 species of birds and 51 mammals also live here.
+These include elephants, Lesser Kudu, wild dogs, striped and spotted hyenas, lions, leopards and cheetahs.
 There are tracks negotiable by ordinary cars.

 5. Camp at the Park

 Kora National Park has various camping facilities campers can use for more extended stays at the park.
 Kampi Baridi, along Murera River on the Meru National Park’s side, is a good option.
 There are a few others, including public ones that are available.